-Project managers can plan tasks in their project management tool, and then use Float's visual calendar to allocate them based on their team's workload.
-The calendar gives an overall idea of their team's schedule.
-It’s easier to see who's maxed out and who can take on more work.
+Project managers can plan tasks in their project management tool and then use Float's visual calendar to allocate them based on their team's workload.
+The calendar makes it easy to see who's maxed out and who can take on more work.
 And in cases when you need to schedule a new task, the cost (e.g., the hourly rate x billable hours) is subtracted from the project budget.
 The budget summary will display red when a project is over budget.

 6. Run a post-project evaluation

-At the end of any project, host a post-project evaluation team meeting to see what worked—and more importantly, what didn't.
+At the end of any project, host a post-project evaluation to see what worked (and, more importantly) what didn't.
 Some basic post-project questions to consider are:

 - Were there delays or setbacks during the project?
 If so, what were they?